-This report is available in PDF only (full report [3.2 MB]; executive summary [1.4 MB]).
-People using assistive technology may not be able to fully access information in these files.
+The Disposition of Comments report is available in PDF (354.9 kB) only.
+People using assistive technology may not be able to fully access information in this file.
 For additional assistance, please contact us.

 Purpose of Review

 To assess effectiveness and harms of tympanostomy tube (TT) surgery in children with persistent middle ear fluid or recurrent ear infections.